KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Python/README.md

   	> $ source /bin/activate

+When done, simply:
+    > $ deactivate
+    > $ rm -rf /path/to/virtual/environment

 🐍 To eventually create an ipython Jupyter Kernel for a Jupyter global installation from a venv, type inside the venv (while activated):

 	> $ pip install jupyter